 - Verbal decision may be given on day of investigation

-- Letter with outcome / decision from CE – what action is being taken as a result of the panel’s recommendation.
+- Letter with outcome / decision from the Office of the Chief Executive – what action is being taken as a result of the panel’s recommendation.

 - Acknowledgement within 5 working days

 - Hearing within 4 weeks of Appeal